All On 4 Dental Implants Procedure In Antalya, Turkey

 The search for a fast and stable solution:

-The All-on-4 protocol allows the immediate installation of a temporary fixed prosthesis within the first 24 hours after surgery.
+All-on-4 protocol allows the immediate installation of a temporary fixed prosthesis within the first 24 hours after surgery.
 This ‘rapid rehabilitation’ advantage provides a significant clinical advantage, especially for patients seeking an immediate solution to their edentulism problem.

 In case of dissatisfaction with traditional dentures: